 (ii) an order of a federal quarantine officer;

 (iii) a state or federal court order; or

 (iv) a written recommendation of the commissioner or designee that the person enter isolation or quarantine; and

 (2) "employer" means any person having one or more employees in Minnesota and includes the state and any political subdivision of the state.

-(a) An employer shall not discharge, discipline, threaten, or penalize a qualifying employee, or otherwise discriminate in the work terms, conditions, location, or privileges of the employee, because the employee has been in isolation or quarantine.
+(a) An employer shall not discharge, discipline, threaten, or penalize a qualifying employee, or otherwise discriminate in the work terms, conditions, location, or privileges of the employee, because the employee:

 (b) A qualifying employee claiming a violation of paragraph (a) may bring a civil action for recovery of lost wages or benefits, for reinstatement, or for other relief within 180 days of the claimed violation or 180 days of the end of the isolation or quarantine, whichever is later.
 A qualifying employee who prevails shall be allowed reasonable attorney fees fixed by the court.

 (c) Nothing in this subdivision is intended to alter sick leave or sick pay terms of the employment relationship.

 The protections of subdivision 2 do not apply to work absences due to isolation or quarantine for periods longer than 21 consecutive workdays.
 However, absences due to isolation or quarantine for periods longer than 21 consecutive workdays resulting in loss of employment shall be treated for purposes of unemployment compensation in the same manner as loss of employment due to a serious illness.